tolarewaju3/codelikethewind/5g-streaming/README.md

 To make use of this data, companies need to **capture, transform, and analyze it in real time.** They also need to store the data in an easy format for future use (AI model training etc).

 But sometimes, this data comes in so quickly that it can overwhelm a traditional database.
-So **we require an intermediary buffer** (Data Grid) for fast reads and writes.
+This is where Data Grid comes in.
+It's a in-memory cache that can accelerate our data processing and serve as a buffer between our data intake and the database.

 ## The Architecture

 Our architecture will generate data from cell devices, transform it, and store it in our cache for fast operations.
 We’ll also hook up a dashboard to see what's going on in our cell tower.
+Our architecture has five main parts.

+* AMQ Streams (Kafka) - Handles high throughput real-time streaming
+* Apache Flink - Transforms & analyzes call record data into usable format
+* Data Grid - High throughput cache to serve as a buffer between Kafka and our database
+* MySQL Database - Stores call record data for long term use
+* Dashboard - Displays call record data

 ![5G Streaming Architecture](img/5g-streaming-arch.png)